 The Fairfax County Department of Transportation has several pedestrian initiatives underway that aim to increase pedestrian safety, accessibility, and mobility on major corridors including:

 - Richmond Highway Public Transportation Initiative: Pedestrian and Bus Stop improvements between Huntington Avenue and Old Mill Road/Mount Vernon Memorial Highway.

 - Route 7 Pedestrian Initiative: Pedestrian improvements along Route 7 from the City of Falls Church to the City of Alexandria.

 - Route 50 Pedestrian Initiative: Pedestrian Improvements from Jaguar Trail to Arlington County.

-The Fairfax County Department of Transportation is also working to improve pedestrian access around the Silver Line Metro stations by implementing the results of several studies.
+The Fairfax County Department of Transportation also is working to improve pedestrian access around the Silver Line Metro stations by implementing the results of several studies.

 - Reston Metrorail Access Group (RMAG): Includes pedestrian improvements around the Wiehle Avenue and Reston Parkway Metrorail stations.